SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   These macros can add protocol conformance, a `where` clause, and new declarations that are members of the type the macro is attached to.
+  If the macro adds protocol conformances, include the `conformances:` argument listing those protocols.

 The peer, member, and accessor macro roles require a `named:` argument, listing the names of the symbols that the macro generates.